chang233333/VNS-for-airline-recovery/README.md

 Beihang Uni Open Experiment 20250621

-The disruption including airport closing, aircraft disruption, flight delay The recovery method including exchange, replace, delete, add and delay the flight
+The disruption including airport closing, aircraft disruption, flight delay.

+The recovery method including exchange, replace, delete, add and delay the flight.

 Input is a flight schedule with some data and disruption.csv Output is a new schedule